 Food Ladders focuses on shared social practices.
 Social practices consider what people do and say as those doings and sayings are situated within wider institutional, cultural, political, technological and infrastructural configurations.
 Within Food Ladders, there is a strong emphasis on considering how activity is framed as we talk and think about it.
 For more on how framings matter see the work of The Framing Institute.
 See also Project Twist-it, which is co-developed and championed by The Joseph Rowntree Foundation.
 If you would like to understand more about Asset Based Community Development, Nurture Development provides excellent resources and tools.

-Food Ladders was developed through a series of research projects funded by the ESRC, MRC, and The N8 AgriFood Programme.
+Food Ladders was developed through a series of research projects funded by the ESRC, MRC, and The N8 AgriFood Programme (see also Blake 2019).
 This interdisciplinary work is a collaboration with a wide range of partners including local authorities, food industry actors, national charities and community organisations across the UK, which enabled a better understanding of what is working in communities and where different levels of resources and challenges are situated.
 A special mention goes to Gary Stott (Community Shop and Incredible Edible) and Samantha Siddall (ECO), Rupert Suckling (Doncaster Metropolitan Council), and the teams at Greater Manchester Poverty Action and FareShareUK.